 - E-file your return.
-Find out about commercial tax preparation and e-file services available free to eligible taxpayers. - Check the status of your 2005 refund.
+Find out about commercial tax preparation and e-file services available free to eligible taxpayers. - Check the status of your 2006 refund.
 Click on Where's My Refund.
-Be sure to wait at least 6 weeks from the date you filed your return (3 weeks if you filed electronically).
-Have your 2005 tax return available because you will need to know your filing status and the exact whole dollar amount of your refund. - Download forms, instructions, and publications. - Order IRS products online. - Research your tax questions online. - Search publications online by topic or keyword. - View Internal Revenue Bulletins (IRBs) published in the last few years. - Figure your withholding allowances using our Form W-4 calculator. - Sign up to receive local and national tax news by email. - Get information on starting and operating a small business.
+Wait at least 6 weeks from the date you filed your return (3 weeks if you filed electronically).
+Have your 2006 tax return available because you will need to know your social security number, your filing status, and the exact whole dollar amount of your refund. - Download forms, instructions, and publications. - Order IRS products online. - Research your tax questions online. - Search publications online by topic or keyword. - View Internal Revenue Bulletins (IRBs) published in the last few years. - Figure your withholding allowances using our withholding calculator. - Sign up to receive local and national tax news by email. - Get information on starting and operating a small business.